yue1411/TantilloLab/README.md

 1. Download “cometg09” in the github repository.
 Sync it to your Comet account home.
 2. Make a folder called "bin" in your Comet account home (if it's not there already):  `mkdir ~/bin/` and place the script ("cometg09", see file ) in the bin folder `mv cometg09 ~/bin/`
 3. Do `chmod 755 cometg09` to make it executable.
-4. In cometg09 file, replace the existing email address with your address.
+4. In cometg09 file, **replace the existing email address with your address**.
 5. MAKE SURE THAT **nodes=1** AND **ntasks-per-node=8**!